Som23Git/k8s-learning/certified-kubernetes-administrator/README.md

 We should run these commands in all the nodes.

+Please note, you can refer to this [Official Kubernetes Documentation on Kudeadm Installation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)

 Based on what I notice in the `kodekloud nodeSetup` description:

 >[!Important]